You can absolutely work from home writing and make a living.

-To be able to start though, it’s been unbelievably helpful that I had a blog up and running and a couple of blog posts with a live link (which some companies require sometimes).
+To be able to start though, it’s been unbelievably helpful that I had a blog up and running and a couple of blog posts to show your writing skills.

-That way, I was able to show REAL proof that I knew how to write and could start getting paid for my work.
+That way, I was able to show some writing ability and could start getting paid for my work.

 I mean, isn’t it nice to be able to have extra cash on hand to pay for extra expenses (hello, red wine)?

 So, I put together a list of 20 sites that are looking to put your writing chops to work.
 Now, choosing to work from home can be overwhelming, because you often have no idea where to start.